caporaso-lab/sc18-poster/README.md

 1. Navigate into your local poster directory and run `make` to build the poster

-1. `make clean` will delete all build-related files including the poster, allowing you to re-run `make`
+1. `make clean` will delete all build-related files including the poster, allowing you to re-run `make` as needed.

 [beamerposter]: https://github.com/deselaers/latex-beamerposter